pavinduLakshan/devbies/README.md

 If you found a free resource and it's not already added here, please consider making a pull request.

 ## License
-Serverless Permission Policy Generator is under the MIT license.
+Devbies is under the MIT license.
 See the [License](LICENSE.md) for more information.